unstoppabledomains/dev-docs/partner/partner-integration-guides/transfer-domain-action.md

 }
 ```

-The `txs` field in the API response contains the list of transactions that needs to be performed to transfer the `reseller-test-udtesting-602716235250.crypto` domain to `0x3EAA674612f79A97ad451fCF860A51Ad41aC2C19`.
+The `id` field in the API response is the domain action ID and the `txs` field contains the list of transactions that needs to be performed to transfer the `reseller-test-udtesting-602716235250.crypto` domain to `0x3EAA674612f79A97ad451fCF860A51Ad41aC2C19`.

 :::success Congratulations!
 You have successfully created the domain action request to transfer a domain with the Domain Actions API.